Fremont Wildfire Defense

 How does FireRoofs protect Fremont homes from wildfire?

 FireRoofs provides both active defense and passive home hardening for Fremont properties.
 Active defense includes automated exterior sprinkler systems with dual detection, satellite monitoring, and intelligent fire detection cameras.
 Passive hardening covers ember-resistant vent retrofits, noncombustible fencing, Zone Zero landscape hardening, exterior cladding upgrades, and vegetation fire retardant.
-Every upgrade is documented in one evidence packet mapped to California Regulation 2644.9 for insurance recognition.
+Every upgrade is captured in one evidence packet documented against the Safer from Wildfires categories the project touches.

 What does home hardening include for a Fremont property?